mautic/grapesjs-preset-mautic/README.md

   import grapesjsmautic from '../../../../../../grapesjs-preset-mautic/src';
   ```
   > Locate the preset repo by starting from this location: plugins/GrapesJsBuilderBundle/Assets/library/js/.
 In the above example we assume that the preset is one folder above Mautic
+6. Optional: Is the plugin code touched by this preset code change too?
+Checkout the correct plugin PR as well.
+E.g. `gh pr checkout PR`
-4. Build the JS code of the **plugin** 'plugin-grapesjs-builder': `npm run build`
+7. Build the JS code of the **plugin** 'plugin-grapesjs-builder': `npm run build`
-5. Test the code locally.
+8. Test the code locally.
 Make sure nothing is cached.
 Recommended way is using the incognito mode.
 E.g. https://mautic.ddev.site/s/emails

 ## License